microsoft/pxt-calliope/docs/projects/games.md

   "description": "Make a reaction time experiment that responds to your body's conductivity!", "imageUrl":"/static/mb/projects/reaction.jpg"
 }, {
+  "name": "Snap the dot",
+  "url": "/projects/snap-the-dot",
+  "description": "Use the game blocks to create a skill game", "imageUrl": "/static/mb/projects/snap-the-dot.png" }, {
   "name": "Salute!",
   "url":"/projects/salute",
   "description": "Using simple math, try to guess the other player's micro:bit card.",